Semi-rigid airship: Current developments

 As of 2008, the only manned semi-rigid model of airship in active operation is the Zeppelin NT.
 It comprises a single gas cell kept at a slight over-pressure, ballonets to maintain constant volume, and a triangular keel structure internal to the cell.
 Three of these will be American-based airships.
+As of 2025, they are still in active service.

-CL160 "Cargolifter" was an unrealised design of the now liquidated German Cargolifter AG (1996–2003).
+The CL160 Cargolifter was an unrealised design of the now liquidated German Cargolifter AG (1996–2003).
 Cargolifter Joey was a small semi-rigid experimental airship produced to test the design.